GoogleCloudPlatform/community/tutorials/cloudbuild-angular-universal/index.md

         git commit -m "first"

 ### Create a Cloud Source repository for your copy of the test Angular application

 You will create a repository called `tour-of-heroes-universal`

     gcloud source repos create tour-of-heroes-universal

 ### Make prerender changes to the Angular application

-1. Download the webpack prerender config file.
+1. Download the webpack prerender config file:

         curl -LO https://raw.githubusercontent.com/GoogleCloudPlatform/community/master/tutorials/cloudbuild-angular-universal/webpack.prerender.config.js

-2. Add the prerender webpack configuration file to Git.
+2. Add the prerender webpack configuration file to Git:

         git add webpack.prerender.config.js

-3. Download the Typescript config file for prerendering.
+3. Download the Typescript config file for prerendering:

         curl -LO https://raw.githubusercontent.com/GoogleCloudPlatform/community/master/tutorials/cloudbuild-angular-universal/prerender.tsconfig.json

-4. Add the  Typescript config file for prerendering.
+4. Add the  Typescript config file for prerendering:

         git add prerender.tsconfig.json

-5. Download the prerender Typescript file.
+5. Download the prerender Typescript file:

         curl -LO https://raw.githubusercontent.com/GoogleCloudPlatform/community/master/tutorials/cloudbuild-angular-universal/prerender.ts

-6. Add the prerender Typescript file to Git
+6. Add the prerender Typescript file to Git:

         git add prerender.ts

-7. Modify the package.json file to add the prerender steps.
+7. Modify the `package.json` file to add the prerender steps.

     **Note** that jq is a tool for editing JSON and is installed in Cloud Shell by default.
-If you are going through this tutorial on your workstation see [jq installation](https://stedolan.github.io/jq/download/) for instructions on installing jq on your workstation.
+If you are going through this tutorial on your workstation, see [jq installation](https://stedolan.github.io/jq/download/) for instructions on installing jq on your workstation.

         SCRIPT_ADDITIONS=$(echo '  {
         "build:prerender": "npm run build:client-and-server-bundles && npm run compile:prerender && npm run generate:prerender",